rmkoesterer/uga/README.rst

 **Installing uga from source**

-Use the following command to install uga from source
+Once you have successfully prepared the conda environment, use the following command to install uga from source.

    >>> python setup.py install